 In early 2015, Mihai Alisie (co-founder of Ethereum) had the idea for AKASHA.
 AKASHA is a social network that differs from other known social networks mainly in its decentralization.
-The absence of a central server meant that censorship was ruled out by design alone.
+The absence of a central server meant that censorship was ruled out by the design alone.
 This is realized by the two technologies Ethereum and the Inter-Planetary File System (IPFS).
-Electron, React, Redux, and NodeJS complete the technology stack so that the primary programming language is JavaScript.
+The technology stack is completed by Electron, React, Redux and NodeJS, so that the primary programming language is JavaScript.
 In addition to Mihai Alisie, 12 other employees now work at AKASHA.
 Furthermore, the founders of Ethereum (Vitalik Buterin) and IPFS (Juan Benet) advise the project.